aarushth/calico_stuff/README.md

-calico, put each problem in separate folders for organization
+calico, put each problem in separate files for organization